durée moyenne des règles

 The length of your period varies depending on your age.

-Birth control, lifestyle, and overall health
+Contraception, lifestyle, and general health

-Certain conditions: PCOS, endometriosis, or uterine fibroids can cause irregular periods.
+Certain conditions: PCOS, endometriosis or uterine fibroids can cause irregular periods.

 Selection of stylish period underwear for very heavy flow